Concerning gifts and financial support for subsistence for missionaries and employees on unpaid assignments for an organisation.

 - siblings, relatives by marriage, aunts and uncles, nieces, nephews

-If you have worked on an unpaid assignment for an organisation or received a gift from a close family member amounting to a total of NOK 100,000 or more, you must declare it in item 1.5.3 of the tax return.
+If you have worked on an unpaid assignment for an organisation or received a gift from a close family member amounting to a total of NOK 100,000 or more, you must declare it in your tax return.
 You do not need to submit documentation of the gifts when you submit your tax return, but you must submit a list of the donors’ family links and the amounts concerned if the tax office asks for such a list.

 Gifts from all other donor groups (distant family, friends and acquaintances)